-As shown in Figure 53: Non-VPN mLDP with recursive opaque for inter-AS, the leaf is in AS3s where the AS3 intermediate nodes do not have the ROOT-1 in their RTM.
+As shown in the preceding figure, the leaf is in AS3s where the AS3 intermediate nodes do not have the ROOT-1 in their RTM.
 The leaf has the S1 installed in the RTM via BGP.
 All ASBRs are acting as next-hop-self in the BGP domain.
 The leaf resolving the S1 via BGP generates an mLDP FEC with recursive opaque, represented as:

-Leaf FEC: <Root=ASBR-3, opaque-value=<Root=Root-1, <opaque-value = S1,G1>>> This FEC is routed through the AS3 Core to ASBR-3.
+Leaf FEC: <Root=ASBR-3, opaque-value=<Root=Root-1, <opaque-value = S1,G1>>>

+This FEC is routed through the AS3 Core to ASBR-3.